vedbulsara04/Web-Kavach/README.md

 ---
 ## Project Overview

-**Web-Kavach** aims to provide a robust security solution for web applications by offering features such as:
+**Web-Kavach** aims to provide a robust security solution for people, by offering features such as:

+- **Breach-Scan:** We scan our latest database of breached passwords to check if your password has been compromised. 🔑🔓
+- **Pass-Strength:** A strong password is the first line of defense against cyber threats 🔒
-- **Email Phishing Detection:** Using ML algorithms to identify email phishing attempts.
+- **Phish-Guard:** We use ML algorithms to identify email phishing attempts 📧📬
-- **Vulnerability Scanning:** Tools to scan and report XSS and sensitive information disclosure(e.g. API key, etc.) in web applications.
+- **Steganography:** You can encode & decode hidden messages inside images 🕵🏻‍♂️

 ## Features

-- **Intuitive User Interface:** Easy-to-use interface for managing security settings.
-- **Customizable Alerts:** Set up alerts for different types of security events.
-- **Integration Support:** Seamless integration with various web platforms and services.
+- **Comprehensive Security:** Protects users from using breached passwords by scanning a large database of latest compromised paswords.
+- **Enhanced Password Protection:** Encourages stronger passwords to safeguard personal accounts.
+- **Phishing Prevention:** Shields users from phishing scams with advanced detection algorithms.
+- **Supports Confidential Communication:** Enables secure exchange of hidden messages through steganography.
 ---

 ## About the Developers: